samuelwakeling/ExampleWork/README.md

 # Hello

-This is a repo to store some examples of my work.
-The main motivation being that employers can see examples of work I have done.

 These projects represent personal projects, often done with limited time and on a 'get things done' basis.

 Currently the repo has in it: